What Legal Rights Do Nursing Home Residents in Colorado Have?

 Medicaid and Medicare Coverage

-Nursing home residents using Medicare are only reimbursed for specific care, as Medicare is not a comprehensive health insurance program.
+Colorado nursing home residents using Medicare are only reimbursed for specific care, as Medicare is not a comprehensive health insurance program.
 Medicare puts stipulations on nursing home coverage.
 It is typically required for nursing home care to be connected to hospital care, and the patient must enter the nursing home within 30 days after a hospital stay of three or more nights.
 Usually, this requires a patient to become a resident of or transfer to a skilled nursing facility, since it is medically necessary.
 However, Medicare will not cover custodial care, which includes things such as medication management and assistance with bathing or dressing.
 Nursing homes may decide to not bill Medicare and must give the resident written notice.
 Medicaid accounts for about half of nursing homes’ revenue, but Medicaid also pays lower rates for services than private pay.
 Because of this, nursing homes may try to cut corners on services for residents with Medicaid, which is against federal law.
 The Nursing Home Reform law states that nursing homes “must establish and maintain identical policies and practices regarding transfer, discharge and the provision of services under the State [Medicaid] plan for all individuals regardless of the source of payment.”
 This means all nursing home residents are entitled to the same rights and treatment from all nursing home facilities.

 Coordinating Care with the Nursing Home

-The coordination of care may be another confusing factor for nursing home patients and family.
-Since nursing homes have experience in caring for their patient’s health, they may jump to certain care plans, leaving a new resident and their family feeling steamrolled.
+The coordination of care may be another confusing factor for nursing home patients and families.
+Since Colorado nursing homes have experience in caring for their patient’s health, they may jump to certain care plans, leaving a new resident and their family feeling steamrolled.
 This shouldn’t be the case.
 As stated above, residents and their families are entitled to help create a care plan based on what the resident needs.
 In that same vein, families should never feel like they have to bring in outside assistance for treatments.
-Nursing facilities are obligated to provide all of the necessary care for its residents, which may include bringing in specialists.
+Colorado nursing home facilities are obligated to provide all of the necessary care for its residents, which may include bringing in specialists.
 Again, this falls under the nursing home’s responsibility.
 Families can contact ombudsmen to resolve issues regarding long-term care improvements.

-Eviction from a Nursing Home
+Eviction from a Colorado Nursing Home

 - The resident is a risk to others’ safety